No Tags Found!

 Pointwise reply to your query is given below:-

-2. Once an action is taken reversal of the same is not possible.
+2. Once an action is taken, the reversal of the same is not possible.

-3. In big corporate houses, for a personnel in the managerial cadre or above - whose services are no longer required by management - management will not ask him to put up his paper.
-Rather he is allowed to come to office, but it will be ensured that no official paper/file goes to his cabin, and no official assignment will be given to him by his boss.
+3. In big corporate houses, for personnel in the managerial cadre or above - whose services are no longer required by management - management will not ask him to submit his resignation.
+Rather, he is allowed to come to the office, but it will be ensured that no official paper/file goes to his cabin, and no official assignment will be given to him by his boss.

-(He shall go mad after 2-3 days and shall continue in the same position for maximum period of one week only.
-Then he voluntarily come forward and submit the letter of resignation to management)
+(He may become frustrated after 2-3 days and shall continue in the same position for a maximum period of one week only.
+Then he will voluntarily come forward and submit the letter of resignation to management)

 From India, Aizawl